oscar6echo/parquet-polars-go/README.md

 }
 ```

-- Read parquet in go and write other parquet file
+- Read parquet in go and write other parquet file:

 ```sh
 ❯ go run ./main.go